 Rarely do I want to not do anything.
-Most of the time I have energy to spare.
+Most of the time I have the energy to spare.
 And, it really wasn’t that I felt bad or didn’t have any energy, it was mentally I just haven’t wanted to do anything for the last couple of days.
 Seriously, I need to shake this.
 I’ve just wanted to lay on the couch and watch the 58 Unique Sweets shows that I have saved.
-I think I’m over stimulated.
-Too many quests, too many crowds, too much social media and computer…
+I think I’m overstimulated.
+Too many quests, too many crowds, too much social media, and computer…

 It’s a holiday thing.
 Too much of everything.

-Since I didn’t even want to cook, I decided on easy Peppermint Truffles Recipe.
+Since I didn’t even want to cook, I decided on an easy recipe.
 I’ve been wanting to make them for a while.
 I know, you can’t eat them for dinner (or can you?), but they do make a fun homemade gift.

 I made Peppermint Truffles recipe using my basic Peppermint Fudge recipe.